extremenetworks/Virtual_EXOS/gns3_projects/two_tier_MLAG/README.md

 <img src="screenshot.png">

->Note: The MLAG failover may take up to 2-3 minutes becasue of limitations with GNS3 and qemu devices.
+>Note: The MLAG failover may take up to 10 sec becasue of limitations with GNS3 and qemu devices.
 LLDP was used to allow failover to happen.